 The introduction of a layer of stable compression on the order of a millimeter deep by Low Plasticity Burnishing (LPB®) can completely mitigate fatigue failures initiated from corrosion pits.
-Because the compressive layer exceeds the depths of the pits, fatigue initiation is completely eliminated in what would otherwise be a high-stress concentration.
+Because the compressive layer exceeds the depth of the pits, fatigue crack initiation is eliminated in what would otherwise be a high-stress concentration.

 LPB applied either before or after pitting resulted in the same benefit, allowing LPB to be used effectively for either initial manufacture or during repair and overhaul.

 LPB has successfully mitigated pitting in many applications, extending service life and reducing maintenance costs without changing the material or design.